yassato/caige_barley/manuscript/manuscript.md

 ## Phenotypic variation explained by neighbor genotypes
 Subsequently, we asked to what extent the spatial heterogeneity could be explained by neighbor genotypic effects.
 To address this question, we calculated phenotypic variation explained by neighbor genotype identity using the Neighbor GWAS model (eq. x).
-All the three phenotypes of disease infection had a significant SNP heritability regarding plant's own genotypic effects (blue bars in Fig. 3A-C; likelihood ratio test, $\chi^2_1$ > xx, $p$ < 0.05 see Table S2 for exact test-statistics and $p$-values).
+All the three phenotypes of disease infection exhibited >20% SNP heritability regarding plant's own genotypic effects at least with marginal significant levels (blue bars in Fig. 3A-C; likelihood ratio test, $\chi^2_1$ > xx, $p$ < 0.05 see Table S2 for exact test-statistics and $p$-values).
-More remarkably, we found significant contributions of neighbor genotypes to all the three phenotypes (red bars in Fig. 3A-C; likelihood ratio test, $\chi^2_1$ > xx, $p$ < 0.05 see Table S2 for exact test-statistics and $p$-values).
+More remarkably, we found significant contributions of neighbor genotypes to all the three disease phenotypes (red bars in Fig. 3A-C; likelihood ratio test, $\chi^2_1$ > xx, $p$ < 0.05 see Table S2 for exact test-statistics and $p$-values).
-Specifically, **describe the results of each phenotype one-by-one**.
+For instance, the influence of neighbor genotypes on the net form net blotch was significant ($p$<0.05) up to the second nearest neighbors and remained marginally significant ($p$<0.1 and $p$>0.05) up to the fourth nearest neighbors (Fig. 3A and Table S2A).
+The spot form net blotch was significantly influenced by the first and second nearest neighbors, though this influence became non-significant for the distant neighbors (Fig. 3B and Table S2B).
+The scald damage showed the most significant patterns among the three disease phenotypes, such that the influence of neighboring genotypes remained significant across a space (Fig. 3C and Table S2C).
+These significant contributions of neighbor genotypes to the three disease phenotypes explained 9 to 30% of total phenotypic variation (red bars in Fig. 3).
-The similar patterns were found even when the cut-off value of MAF was changed to 0.05 (Table SX).
+The similar patterns were found even when the cut-off value of MAF was changed to 0.05 (Table S3A-C).
-These PVE analyses showed that a significant fraction of spatial heterogeneity of net blotch susceptibility was attributable to neighbor genotypic identity, which led us to further ask whether this significant variation could be explained by major-effect loci.
+These variance component analyses showed that a significant fraction of damage variation was attributable to neighbor genotypic identity, which led us to further ask whether this significant variation could be explained by major-effect loci.

 ## Genome-wide association study
-Lastly, we used Neighbor GWAS to detect large-effect loci responsible for neighbor genotypic effects on the three phenotypes of disease infection.
+Lastly, we used Neighbor GWAS to detect loci associated with neighbor genotypic effects on the three phenotypes of disease infection.
-We detected two significant SNPs associated with neighbor genotypic effects, one of which were for net form net blotch and another was for scald (Fig. 4B, C, D).
+We detected two significant SNPs associated with neighbor genotypic effects at the spatial scale of the forth nearest neighbors.
+One of these two significant SNPs was detected for the net form net blotch and another was for scald (Fig. 4B, C, D).
-The significant SNP of neighbor genotypic effects on the net form net blotch was located on the tip of 7H chromosome (Fig. 4B).
+The significant SNP of neighbor genotypic effects on the net form net blotch was located on the tip of 7H chromosome (Chr7H at 610368438: Fig. 4B).
-**Further description of beta2 estimates of the top-scoring SNP.**
-These findings suggest that **a summary of major findings from this paragraph**.
+This significant SNP exhibited a positive sign of neighbor effect coefficient ($\beta_2$ = 2.77, MAF = 0.109, raw $p$-value = 4.66e-07), indicating that this SNP had positive allelic interactions to prevent the disease spread among neighboring plots.
+The genomic region x-kb near this SNP included two candidate loci **x** and **y**, although their functions are unexplored.
+Another significant SNP detected for scald was assigned as an un-anchored chromosome (Fig. 4F): thus, its QTL position remains unknown.
+In addition to the two significant SNPs, a marginally significant SNP for the scald damage was found on the 7H chromosome (chr7H at 581517810: Fig. 4F).
+This SNP had a positive sign of neighbor effect coefficient ($\beta_2$ = 3.24, MAF = 0.098, raw $p$-value = 4.19e-06) and thus indicated positive allelic interactions at this locus to prevent the disease spread among neighboring plots.
+These findings suggest the potential existence of QTLs responsible for positive plot-plot interactions that mitigate disease spreads.

-To examine whether neighbor genotypic effects shared the same genetic architecture with plant's own genotypic effects, we also conducted standard GWAS and compared it with Neighbor GWAS.
+To examine whether neighbor genotypic effects shared the same QTLs with plant's own genotypic effects, we also conducted standard GWAS and compared it with Neighbor GWAS.
+This standard GWAS did not find any significant SNPs for the three diseases ($p$ > 0.1 after Bonferroni correction) but found suggestive peaks.
+Such weak peaks were found for the damage by the net form and spot form net blotch and located on x chromosomes.
+(Fig. 4A and C).

 - QTL position of NFNB in comparison with self-QTL
 - QTL position of SFNB in comparison with self-QTL
 - QTL position of Scald in comparison with self-QTL

-These results suggest that plant' own and neighbor genotypic effects on disease infection may have different genetic bases.
+Combined with the Neighbor GWAS results, these findings suggest that plant' own and neighbor genotypic effects on disease infection may have different genetic bases.

 # Discussion
 Our quantitative genetic analyses revealed that significant fractions of spatial heterogeneity was attributable to neighbor genotypes in barley diseases.